spring-media/adsolutions-implementationReference/cumulative-layout-shift.md

 *If you need a cls placeholder without an admark, you can hide it with the option `"admarkPosition":"hidden"`.*

+### Hide Borders

+We support the Red-green-blue-alpha (RGBA) model for our placeholders.
+RGBA color values are an extension of RGB color values with an alpha channel - which specifies the opacity of the color.

+So with that you can (*for example*) set the border-color to be fully transparent / hidden:

+`"border-color": "rgba(0,0,0,0)"`

 ### Optional: Customize individual slots